Brahmas Announce 2025 Coaching Staff

 Payton Pardee, Special Teams/Wide Receivers

-Marvin Williams, Running Backs
+Jesse Thompspn, Running Backs

 Phillips enters his second season as head coach of the Brahmas and third straight coaching spring football.
 He led the Brahmas to a 7-3 regular season record in 2024.
 In his last two seasons coaching the Brahmas and legacy XFL Houston Roughnecks, Phillips has gone 14-6 with two playoff appearances.

-The Brahmas defensive coaching staff returns defensive coordinator Will Reed, defensive line coach Chris Achcuff, linebackers coach Derrick Berry and defensive backs coach Josh Jones.
+The Brahmas defensive coaching staff returns defensive coordinator Will Reed, defensive line coach Chris Achuff, linebackers coach Derrick Berry and defensive backs coach Josh Jones.
 San Antonio’s defense ranked first in the UFL in total defense (256.7 yards per game), scoring defense (15.3 points per game), sacks (32) and touchdowns allowed (12).

 Marc Lillibridge enters his second season as general manager of the San Antonio Brahmas.